Employment Labor LawEMPLOYMENTLABORLAW.COM— homeSpeak with Us 24/7

 THE DIRECT ANSWER

-Meal and rest break problems may exist when work pressure, understaffing, policies, or supervisor instructions prevent legally required breaks or create inaccurate break records.
+California meal and rest break claims may arise when an employer does not provide timely, duty-free meal periods or paid rest periods, pressures workers to skip them, interrupts them with work, or records breaks that did not happen.
+Covered workers may be owed premium pay for noncompliant days.
 If this is happening to you, California law gives you real protections — speak with us 24/7, free and private, and leave with a video call booked with a California employment attorney who already understands your story.

 Free · Private · Any hour — start by talking, not typing.